adpoyao/final-capstone-client/README.md

+# MOOD CLOUD *tentative*

+## ABOUT THIS PROJECT
+In this age of school bullying and shootings, sometimes it is not clear what a student's emotional state is for teachers to see.
+This app will give teachers and counselors access to the emotional state of their students.
+Students could update their emotional status every day where only the teachers have access to.
+If a teacher realizes a student is in a critical or depressed emotional condition, the teacher now have an opportunity to reach out immediately.
+In addition, student have access to record events of any incidents that made them hurtful - physically and/or emotionally.
+Teachers, too, will be notified and have access to these incidents as they are being logged.

+## STRATEGY
+* Test Driven Development (TDD)

+## KEY USER FEATURES
+AS a ***TEACHER/COUNSELOR***, you will be able to:
+* Create new class with auto-generated class ID to provide to students to add to their classes.
+* Update & Remove existing class information.
+* Be alerted when a student presses the Panic button with additional information to the location and time.
+* Be alerted when a student submits a mood that is considered to be a critical state (i.e. depressed, enraged).
+* View all linked students and access their personal profile with at-a-glance report and logs of their emotion submissions.

+AS a ***STUDENT***, you will be able to:
+* Search and add one or multiple classes with unique class ID provided by the teacher.
+* Remove yourself from a class at the end of term.
+* Submit your emotional status and an optional message to keep track via Mood Cloud.
+* Access Mood Cloud, a visual, word cloud representation of all the accumulated mood submissions.
+* Access to Alert button, which will dispatch the student's current location and begin chat session with all the teachers linked.

+## WIREFRAME
+*See Attached*

+## TECHNOLOGY STACK

+### FRONT-END TECHNOLOGIES:
+* JavaScript
+* CSS
+* HTML
+* React/Redux/Redux Form
+* Socket.io

+### SERVER TECHNOLOGIES:
+* Node JS
+* Express
+* Passport: Local and JWT authentication

+## DATA PERSISTENCE:
+* PostgreSQL
+* ElephantSQL
+* D3

+## CICD
+* Mocha/Chai
+* Jest

+##

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>